LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     > `^[link text](https://URL.com)`

-- **Open in portal window** (or a new window if there is no portal window): used to open a link in a the Portal window of the lab, or a new window if there is no portal window in the lab.
+- **Open in portal window** (or a new window if there is no portal window): used to open a link in a Portal window of the lab, or a new window if there is no portal window in the lab.

     > `<[link text](https://URL.com)`